arman-ali-dev/learnJava/Interview Question-And-Answers/question-and-answer.md

 ## 9. How does garbage collection work in Java?
 Garbage collection in Java automatically frees memory by removing objects that are no longer reachable.
 The JVM's garbage collector identifies and deletes unused objects to prevent memory leaks.

-## 10. What is the difference between HashMap and HashTable?
+## 10. What is the difference between checked and unchecked exceptions?
-## 11. How do multithreading and synchronization work in Java?
+### Checked Exception –
-## 12. What is the difference between checked and unchecked exceptions?
+These are checked at compile-time, and you must handle them using try-catch or throws. (e.g., IOException, SQLException).

-## 13. What are Java 8 features?
-How do lambda expressions and streams work?
+### Unchecked Exception –
-## 14. How does Dependency Injection work in the Spring Framework?
+These occur at runtime, and the compiler does not force you to handle them. (e.g., NullPointerException, ArrayIndexOutOfBoundsException).

-## 15. What are the main features of Java?
+## 11. What are the main features of Java?
 ### Platform Independent –
 Java code runs on any device with a JVM, no need to rewrite.
 ### Object-Oriented –